Skip to content

 Here’s what a Claude conversation with MCP looks like from the agent’s perspective:

-compile_documentto verify the template renders cleanly with that data - (First-time setup only) Claude calls
+5. Claude calls compile_document to verify the template renders cleanly with that data

 The model handles the data mapping.
 You handle the template design.
 No glue code in between.